G4l43r/lpthw-cn/intro.rst

 A Warning For The Smarties
 ==========================

-Sometimes people who can already code or who already know everything will read this book and feel I'm insulting them.
+Sometimes people who can already code will read this book and feel I'm insulting them.
 There is nothing in this book that is intended to be interpreted as condescending, insulting, or belittling.
 I simply know more about programming than my *intended* readers.
 If you think you are smarter than me then you will feel talked down to and there's nothing I can do about that because you are not my *intended* reader.

 If you are reading this book and flipping out at every third sentence because you feel I'm insulting your intelligence, then I have three points of